ishanpranav/intcode/README.md

 - Adhere to the [project style guide](cstyle.md).
 - Final solutions must be implemented in the C programming language following the C99 standard.
-- All solutions must be standalone files with no external dependencies beyond the C standard library (`libc`) and the C mathematics library (`libm`).
-The first and second problems for a given day must be implemented separately.
 - Bounds checking is not required for data structures whose capacity is defined by a macro.
 - The return values of all C standard library functions must be checked, except